Quantum superfield supersymmetry: Superficial degree of divergence. Renormalization.

-The essential peculiarity of superfield theories is the fact that number of counterterms in these theories is less than in their non-supersymmetric analogs.
-For example, Wess-Zumino model is a supersymmetric generalization of $\phi^4$-theory, but it possesses only renormalization of kinetic term and no renormalization of couplings.
-The conclusion about absence of divergent correction to coupling the $\lambda$ (or as is the same -- to chiral potential) is also called non-renormalization theorem.
-However, this theorem does not forbid {\bf finite} corrections to superpotential which present in massless Wess-Zumino model \cite{West3,West4,my3,my4}.
+The essential peculiarity of superfield theories is the fact that the number of counterterms in these theories is less than in their non-supersymmetric analogues.
+For example, Wess-Zumino model is a supersymmetric generalization of $\phi^4$-theory, but it involves only one renormalization constant corresponding to the renormalization of kinetic term and no renormalization of couplings.
+The conclusion about absence of divergent correction to coupling the $\lambda$ (or as is the same -- to chiral potential) is also called non-renormalization theorem since it is treated as a consequence of the non-renormalization theorem discussed earlier, following which, all loop corrections have the form of the integral over $d^4\theta$.
+However, actually, the existence of the {\bf finite} corrections to the superpotential (also called the chiral or holomorphic potential) is not forbidden, for example, they are present in the massless Wess-Zumino model \cite{West3,West4,my3,my4}.

-Theare are also some interesting properties of renormalization in superfield theories.
+There are also some interesting properties of renormalization in superfield theories.

-First, all tadpole-type contributions in Wess-Zumino model vanish: supergraph
+First, all tadpole-type contributions in the Wess-Zumino model vanish: the supergraph

-\unitlength=.4mm has contribution proportional to $D^2\delta_{11}=\delta_{12}D^2\delta_{12}=0$.
+\unitlength=.4mm has a contribution proportional to $D^2\delta_{11}=\delta_{12}D^2\delta_{12}=0$.
 The similar situation can occur in other superfield models involving the Wess-Zumino model as an ingredient.
 However, in theories including vertices proportional to integral over whole superspace (f.e. dilaton supergravity) tadpole contributions are not equal to zero \cite{my1}.

 Second, all contributions from vacuum supergraphs are proportional to $\int d^4\q c$ (with $c$ is a constant) and also vanish.
 However, this statement is not true for background dependent propagators.
-Using of background dependent propagators are very important method for calculation of effective action.
-Now we turn to its studying.
+The methodology of background dependent propagators naturally arises within the formalism of the effective action whose key features are the same in the common field theory (see Chapter 2) and in the supersymmetric field theory, hence, the concepts developed in the Chapter 2 can be straightforwardly applied for the superfield theories.
+In the next section we carry out this application.